Air Fryer · fresh

 - Can I cook frozen meatballs in an air fryer?

 - Yes.
 From frozen, cook at 380 °F (193 °C) for 12 minutes, shaking once at 6 minutes.
-See the dedicated guide for brand-by-brand timings.
+The dedicated guide has brand-by-brand timings for Cooked Perfect, Costco Kirkland, Trader Joe's and more.
+Open the frozen meatballs guide →